 Rest of the proof: The remaining cases are left as exercises.
-The remaining base cases are easy to complete, because they correspond to program forms that do not affect the memory state at all.
+The remaining base cases should be relatively straightforward to complete, because they correspond to program forms that do not affect the memory state at all.
 The inductive cases follow the form outlined for α ; β above, using the inductive hypothesis as well as the semantics of programs and dynamic logic to conclude that whenever subprograms satisfy the sandbox policy, the larger programs that contain them do as well.